 where $\bar{s} \in [-1, 1]$ is the average sentiment score.
 Positive sentiment reduces the effective discount rate (community accepts the mechanism), while negative sentiment increases it (community views mechanism as overreach).

-\ifconcise Our 52 verified cases reveal a paradox: Signer Sets dominate volume (37 cases, 71.2\%) but achieve only 39.1\% success, while Governance achieves 73.2\% success on its smaller subset (6 cases).
-This reframes the ``Immutability Paradox'' as a \emph{Scope-Authority Matching} problem: protocols fail not because governance is ``slow,'' but because they deploy Direct Democratic mechanisms for Oligarchic tasks (fast containment) while underutilizing them for Constitutional tasks (network recovery). \else
+\ifconcise Our 52 verified cases reveal a paradox: Signer Sets dominate volume (38 cases, 73.1\%) but achieve only 38.0\% containment success, while the Governance-coded subset reaches 87.8\% on a much smaller sample (5 cases).
+That Governance figure should be read cautiously.
+It is a mixed constitutional/recovery bucket, not a pure instant-containment benchmark.
+In the revised coding, we exclude Aave v2 and Alpha Homora V2 from Governance because their operative intervention path was guardian-style in the former case and core-team-led in the latter, rather than collective governance.
+Even among the remaining five cases, some still combine governance authorization with earlier freezes or delayed recovery stages.
+This reframes the ``Immutability Paradox'' as a \emph{Scope-Authority Matching} problem: protocols fail not because governance is ``slow,'' but because they deploy Direct Democratic mechanisms for Oligarchic tasks (fast containment) while underutilizing them for Constitutional tasks (network recovery).